typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unbound-method.md

 # `unbound-method`

-Enforces unbound methods are called with their expected scope.
+Enforce unbound methods are called with their expected scope.

 Warns when a method is used outside of a method call.